 However, more than 20 states have switched to a one-factor formula that only considers a business’ gross receipts within and outside of the state.
-Oregon made this switch in 2005, but in doing so, its sourcing rules continued to source in-state sales of services based on where services are performed.
+Oregon made this switch in 2005, but in doing so, its sourcing rules continued to source in-state sales of services based on where services were performed.

 Under Oregon’s current rules, sales of services are deemed to be made in Oregon if the services are performed in Oregon.
 Customer location is irrelevant.
-If services are performed both in Oregon and in another state, the sale is considered to be made in Oregon if a greater portion of the related costs (i.e., payroll) are incurred in Oregon.
+If services are performed both in Oregon and in another state, the sale is considered to be made in Oregon if a greater portion of the related costs (e.g. payroll) are incurred in Oregon.

 The new rules could dramatically increase or decrease the Oregon UBI tax paid.
-Not-for-profits located outside of Oregon that perform services for Oregon customers will likely pay more tax to the state.
-Not-for-profits in Oregon with customers in many states will likely pay less tax.
+Not-for-profits located outside Oregon that perform services for Oregon customers will likely pay more tax to the state.
+Not-for-profits located in Oregon with customers in many states will likely pay less tax.

 Is Your Nonprofit Organization Affected by the New Apportionment Rules?